 So please remember that all pregnancies are different!

-To get a better insight to why pregnant women often suffer from pelvic pain, I had a chat with Sammy Eid, from Awaken Health Chiropractic.
-She has treated many pregnant women over the past few years.
+To get a better insight to why pregnant women often suffer from pelvic pain, I had a chat with Sammy Eid, who has treated many pregnant women over the past few years.

 SO, SAMMY, WHAT EXACTLY IS A PELVIS AND WHAT IS IT’S FUNCTION?